Can Omega-3 Fish Oil Help You Lose Weight?

 With obesity, researchers are especially focused on central white fat that accumulates deep within the abdominal cavity.
 This central white fat surrounds vital organs such as the pancreas, intestines, liver, and heart.
 Its accumulation can lead to a state of chronic inflammation.

-Why is chronic inflammation a problem?
+Why is chronic inflammation bad?
 Well, chronic inflammation is basically the reason why obesity is a health concern.
-Chronic inflammation leads to a whole host of problems, like heart disease, type 2 diabetes, cancer, and poor immune health.
+Chronic inflammation leads to a host of problems, like heart disease, type 2 diabetes, cancer, and poor immune health.

 This kind of systemic inflammation is one of the major causes of insulin resistance.
 This means your body can’t utilize insulin, which is needed to move glucose or sugar into the cell for energy.
 This in turn produces more insulin.
 You can start off with having normal blood sugar levels, but eventually, these levels increase and you become pre-diabetic or diabetic.